wongwill86/air-tasks/README.md

 * [Docker Infrakit](https://github.com/docker/infrakit): Infrastructure Orchestration to deploy on the cloud

-Note: This project builds off of the docker image provided by https://github.com/puckel/docker-airflow and infrakit examples https://github.com/infrakit/examples
+Note: This project was inspired by https://github.com/puckel/docker-airflow and infrakit examples https://github.com/infrakit/examples

 ## Table of Contents
 - [Core Concepts](#core-concepts)